elastic/elasticsearch-ruby/README.md

 Rake task to build Elasticsearch from the cloned source (use `rake elasticsearch:update` to update the repository):

+**Note:** If you have gems from the `elasticsearch` family installed system-wide,
+          and want to use development ones, prepend the command with `bundle exec`.

 ```
 rake elasticsearch:build
 ```